 Snowflake course instructor Devin Brimhall is employed at the Winslow Indian Healthcare Center, but lives in Taylor, where he is discovering “I’m related to about a third of Snowflake/Taylor and am actually finally meeting my hundreds of cousins, usually by accident, while around town.”

 Brimhall started as a technician for Walmart in Mesa, where he grew up, and continued working as a tech while completing his undergraduate and graduate studies through Regis University in Denver.
 With over 10 years of pharmacy experience, he gets the most job satisfaction counseling patients and working with providers to streamline medication regimens.
 He also works extensively with the Behavioral Health Department regarding psychiatric medications.

 Most people are familiar with the retail pharmacy technician, but CPhT’s are also employed in hospital or nursing home pharmacies, at research facilities and by insurance companies.
 Government agencies, such as branches of the armed services, federal drug agencies, and the National Institute of Health, offer positions for nationally registered technicians.

 Registration for fall classes is currently underway during regular business hours.
-As part of the registration process, you will need to verify your U.S. residency status.
+As part of the registration process, you will need to verify your U.S. residency status, which is also required for your Pharmacy Trainee license.
 Your local NPC campus or center will provide details about required documentation.
-Students needing financial assistance should apply early, since it can take up to six weeks to complete the financial aid process.
-For more information, see an NPC academic adviser or contact the Financial Aid Office, (800) 266-7845, ext.
-7318.
+For more information, see an NPC academic adviser.

 For more information about NPC’s Pharmacy Technician training program, contact an NPC academic adviser at the nearest NPC campus or center, or call the Nursing & Allied Health Division, (800) 266-7845, ext.
 6136.